LeetLLM

 In this example, the heuristic_evaluate function is static.
 No matter how much GPU power you buy, it won't get better than its hard-coded logic.
 The search_evaluate function starts worse (it's noisy and slow), but as you increase compute_budget, it discovers the ground truth, including the hidden complexity term that the human engineer missed.

-Why the Simulation Works
+Why the simulation works

 The Python simulation illustrates a fundamental truth about system design: